SkightTeam/BW.Invoice/Readme.md

 ## Requirements
 The Vendors and Account are two important data points for Invoice Processing.
-Instead of requiring manual entry/upload the Vendors' and Accounts' information by our clients, it is great feature if we can directly import those data from the system which out clients already used.
+Instead of requiring manual entry/upload the Vendors' and Accounts' information by our clients, it is great feature if we can directly import those data from the system which our clients already used.
 The [Xero](https://www.xero.com/ca/) is the first specific platform which we are looking a and integreting in this project.

 This current version built the main frame of the system